alinaaugust/MathBioSim/README.md

-# MathBioSim
+# PythonBioSim
-Biological simulations of individual based model with n species.
+Biological simulations of individual based model with n species in one-dimensional space.